Huntley rallies Ravens past Broncos after Jackson injured

 INJURIES

-Baltimore LB Patrick Queen was carted off in the fourth quarter with a thigh injury. ...
+Baltimore LB Patrick Queen was carted off in the fourth quarter with a thigh injury, but Harbaugh said X-rays were negative and it's a bruise. ...
 Ravens LB Kristian Welch was evaluated for a concussion. ...
 Patrick Mekari injured his foot, forcing the Ravens to go further down the depth chart at LT with Ronnie Stanley (ankle) inactive. ...
 Denver WR Courtland Sutton injured a hamstring, but WR Jerry Jeudy (ankle) returned after missing the previous two games.
+Jeudy had four catches for 65 yards.

 UP NEXT